Intensive Study Units

 Birds at the Gardens (K-6th) (spring only) – Students will be introduced to inland and coastal birds of Maine and their adaptations.
-Students will study bird calls, mnemonics to help remember them, and gain experience using binoculars to identify birds in the garden.
+Students will study bird calls, learn mnemonics to help remember them, and gain experience using binoculars to identify birds.
 Through exploration and observation of two different habitats, students will be able to make connections between a bird’s habitat and their unique adaptations.
 (Overview and NGSS)

 Pollinators (K-6th) – Students will be introduced to our different pollinators and their flower preferences, knowledge reinforced through observations in the garden.
 Students will have the opportunity to dissect a flower to understand its parts, while also gaining a better understanding of the process of pollination and the critical role pollinators play in a plant’s life cycle.
 (Overview and NGSS)

 Wetlands (K-6th) (spring only) – Students will learn what makes wetlands unique ecosystems by investigating the plants and animals that depend on them for survival.
 Through exploration and observation of two wetland habitats, including a vernal pool, students will gain an understanding of the forest food chain, metamorphosis, and the life cycles of the spotted salamander and wood frog.
 (Overview and NGSS)